leosingleton/pennylogger/README.md

 An alternative way to log events with PennyLogger is using samplers.
 Rather than sending event objects to PennyLogger, the application can register a lambda function or event to sample on a regular interval.

-Consider a controller that contains a `Dictionary`, PennyLogger could log the count of the dictionary every minute:
+Consider a controller that contains a `Dictionary`, PennyLogger could log the count of the dictionary every 5 minutes:
 ```C#
 public class SampleController : ControllerBase
 {